Sri Lanka Air Force: Maritime reconnaissance

-Following the end of the war, SLAF shifted more focus on maritime patroling to counter smuggling in its territorial waters.
+Following the end of the war, SLAF shifted more focus on maritime patrolling to counter smuggling in its territorial waters.
 To this extend it began looking to procure a dedicated maritime patrol aircraft.
 Attention was given in 2018 to the possibility of acquiring the Lockheed P-3 Orion with assistance from Japan.
 In April 2019, it was reported that India was considering transferring a single Dornier 228 reconnaissance aircraft.

 In 2020, the SLAF has been in talks to acquire either Dornier Do228 or Beechcraft 360ER maritime reconnaissance aircraft from India and the United States respectively.
 In February 2022, the US Government agreed to provide two Beechcraft 360ER on a gratis basis under a foreign military sales contract to enhance the SLAF's maritime reconnaissance capability.
-In August 2020, the Government of India, delivered one Dornier Do228 as a grant with another on order, following crew training.
+In August 2022, the Government of India, delivered one Dornier Do228 as a grant with another on order, following crew training.
+The Australian Government has announced that it will gift a former Royal Australian Air Force Beechcraft KA350 King Air aircraft (registration A32-673) to the Sri Lankan Government in 2023 May.

 Indigenous UAV program

 The SLAF has also embarked on the indigenous UAV program.
-The project started in 2011 with the Centre for Research and Development (CRD).--> The Lihiniya MK I had its first flight in April 2020.
-Lihiniya MK I and Lihiniya MK II were intended to be used to train and use as medium range tactical UAV System for the national defense requirements.
+The project started in 2011 with the Centre for Research and Development (CRD).
+The Lihiniya MK I had its first flight in April 2020.
+Lihiniya MK I and Lihiniya MK II were intended to be used to train and use as medium range tactical UAV System for the national defence requirements.
 The SLAF intends to have the first models entering service by the end of 2021 and implement lessons learnt in the design of the Lihiniya II UAV.

 Organisation

 Air Force Headquarters

-The professional head of the air force is the Commander of the Air Force, As of 2025 Air Marshal Sudarshana Pathirana who reports directly to the Minister of Defence.
-The Commander of the Air Force exercises operational and administrative control of the air force from Air Force Headquarters, SLAF Colombo.
+The professional head of the air force is the Commander of the Air Force, As of 2025 Air Marshal Vasu Badu Edirisinghe who reports directly to the Minister of Defence.
+The Commander of the Air Force exercises operational and administrative control of the air force from the Air Force Headquarters within the Defence Headquarters complex in Akuregoda.